 Note – It is highly recommended using sesame oil since it adds a nutty flavour to the whole dish.
 As such sesame oil and coconut oil are the two oils that are majorly used in south Indian cooking.

 Note – I used ‘Mother’s Recipe’ brand of tamarind paste and used one and a half tablespoon of it since we prefer less sourness in our food.
-For those who love sour flavors can go ahead with using two tablespoons or more of tamarind paste.
+For those who love sour flavours can go ahead with using two tablespoons or more of tamarind paste.

 Note – Feel free to adjust the amount of spices, heat and sourness to suit your taste.
 This is the ratio that we prefer.

 Note – To save on time and to make your life easy, when making this dish, I recommend making a bigger batch of the spice mix so that you have it handy when you wish to make tamarind rice.
 It stays well for couple of months in an air tight container.
-However, having said that, nothing like freshly made one
+However, having said that, nothing like freshly made one.

 Serves – 2 to 3 adults